matthijskrul/Conlanging/RST/elvish/syntax.rst

 complete.
 This corresponds to NI classes I & II in Mithun's classification.

-Adjectives:
+*Adjectives*:

 Animate unmarked.
 Inanimate marker: -n

 Adjectives follow nouns.

-Demonstratives, numerals, etc:
+*Demonstratives, numerals, etc*:

 Demonstratives:

-Pronominal: a deictic suffix on 3SG or noun forms:
+The pronominal demonstrative is a deictic suffix on 3SG or noun forms.
+These distinguish nearness of the speaker and the hearer as follows:

-Near speaker: -p:sup:`h`\ a
+Near speaker: -p\ :sup:`h`\ a

-Near hearer: -e (origin unknown)
+Near hearer: -e (*of unknown origin*)
 Distal: -ɑm

-Neutral: -aʃ (origin unknown)
+Neutral: -aʃ (*of unknown origin*)

-| Adnominal: a separate word following the noun (lacks neutral):
+The adnominal demonstrative is formed by a separate word following the noun.
+It lacks a neutral form:
-| Near speaker: jap\ :sup:`h` (from 'ja p\ :sup:`h`\ an', meaning 'the
-  here' in proto-Elvish)

-Near hearer: imas (from 'i:mas', no longer functional locative of 2SG, ie 'at you')
+Near speaker: jap\ :sup:`h` (from 'ja p\ :sup:`h`\ an', meaning 'the here' in proto-Elvish) Near hearer: imas (from 'i:mas', no longer functional locative of 2SG, ie 'at you')
 Distal: jɑmpɑn (from 'ja ɑmpɑn', 'the there' in proto-Elvish)

-Distributive suffix (meaning 'all around, all over the place, all about' etc. When used on a noun instead of the verb, it means ‘each’, e.g.
+There is a distributive suffix (meaning 'all around, all over the place, all about' etc. When used on a noun instead of the verb, it means ‘each’, e.g.
-“each of the elves carried...” etc):

--um (from proto-Elvish 'um:a', meaning 'around, about')
+“each of the elves carried...” etc): -um (from proto-Elvish 'um:a', meaning 'around, about')

 Demonstratives and numerals precede nouns.